 Students should refer to the Academic Policies document located on the College of Pharmacy and Nutrition website, in addition to this page.

-The professional experiences are provided primarily through the Professional Practice courses (NUTR 230.3, NUTR 330.3, NUTR 430.3 and NUTR 531.30.
-NUTR 531.30 (fourth year of the program) is a 36-week* practice-based experience (practicum) and students have their home base with the Saskatchewan Health Authority (Saskatoon site or Regina site).
+The professional experiences are provided primarily through the Professional Practice courses (NUTR 230.3, NUTR 330.3, NUTR 366.3, NUTR 430.3, NUTR 533.6, NUTR 534.6, NUTR 535.6, NUTR 536.6, NUTR 537.3, and NUTR 538.3.
+Year Four of the program consists of 33-week* practice-based experiences (practicum) and students have their home base with the Saskatchewan Health Authority (Saskatoon site or Regina sites).

 Qualification for registration as a professional dietitian includes the following components: a Bachelor's degree in Nutrition or related area and specific undergraduate courses, professional experiences and a national examination.
 For students at the University of Saskatchewan the professional experiences are included within the degree.